-A faculty member may, with the prior permission of the Dean of his college and of the President, do a limited amount of outside consulting work for pay during the months of regular employment.
-Such work must not interfere with his normal University duties, including those extra responsibilities expected of all other faculty members.
+A faculty member may, with the prior permission of the Dean of his college, do a limited amount of outside consulting work for pay during the months of regular employment.
+Such work must not interfere with his normal University duties, including those extra responsibilities expected of all faculty members.
 In addition such work must be related to the faculty member's regular campus duties and must contribute to the effectiveness of his regular academic work.
 The University's equipment, supplies, materials, or clerical service may not be used in the furtherance of outside work for pay.
 The total amount of the time expended by a faculty member on outside activities for pay must not be permitted to exceed an aggregate time away from his regular University duties of more than two working days in any one month.
 If work for pay is undertaken it must be with the understanding that it is subject to termination at any time the University considers such action to be advisable.
+This does not mean approval for private practice of the staff in Human and Veterinary Medicine.